 If you want to learn how to make cake pops, get started with our vegan cake pop recipes.
 But today, we’re daring to be different.
 We’ve gone and picked out our most decadent, dairy-free, egg-free cakes that would make the very best cake pops.
-So, get ready to be dazzled because after these 15 cakes that absolutely need to be made into cake pops, you’re probably going to be inspired to get in your kitchen and start baking.
+So, get ready to be dazzled because after seeing these 15 cakes from our Food Monster App that absolutely need to be made into cake pops, you’re probably going to be inspired to get in your kitchen and start baking.

 1. Hummingbird Cake

 Hummingbird Cake is an old-fashion Southern layer cake.
 Made with moist banana and pineapple cake, spiced with cinnamon, studded with pecans, and topped off with cream cheese frosting, this dessert is super decadent.
-This elegant and delicious cake is perfect for any special occasion!
+This elegant and delicious cake by Amy Lyons is perfect for any special occasion!

 2. Carrot Cake With Orange Lemon Frosting